Skip to content

 Lawsuits over the state’s voting laws have persisted virtually uninterrupted since the 2020 election.
 And both parties are preparing for a potential onslaught of even more litigation post-Nov.
 5.

-Here are the lawsuits that could affect Pennsylvania voters before November.
-We’ll keep updating this list as new lawsuits are filed, and as these issues are resolved.
+Here is the status of cases that could affect Pennsylvania voters before November.
+We’ll keep updating this list of legal battles affecting Pennsylvania voters as new lawsuits are filed, and as these issues are resolved.

 Undated and misdated ballots